Simon Russell, 3rd Baron Russell of Liverpool

 Having lost his seat in the House of Lords under the House of Lords Act 1999, he returned as an elected hereditary peer at a by-election in December 2014.
-He sits as a crossbencher.
+Russell was removed again in April 2026 from the House of Lords as part of the House of Lords (Hereditary Peers) Act 2026, but was returned to the House as a life peer when he was created as Baron Russell of Kiloran, of Colonsay in the County of Argyll in the May 2026 political peerages.